Biden, fellow Democrats focus on healthcare in Supreme Court fight

 Like Trump’s two other appointees, Neil Gorsuch in 2017 and Brett Kavanaugh in 2018, Barrett is young enough that she could serve for decades in the lifetime job, leaving a lasting conservative imprint.

-Barrett, a devout Roman Catholic who earned her law degree and taught at the University of Notre Dame in Indiana, was appointed by Trump to the Chicago-based 7th U.S. Circuit Court of Appeals in 2017.

-An emboldened Supreme Court conservative majority could shift the United States to the right on hot-button issues by, among other things, curbing abortion rights, striking down gun control laws, halting the expansion of LGBT rights, and endorsing new restrictions on voting rights.

-Reporting by Lawrence Hurley and Steve Holland; Additional reporting by Joseph Ax, Valerie Volcovici and Humeyra Pamuk; Editing by Tim Ahmann, Daniel Wallis and Bill Berkrot
+Reporting by Lawrence Hurley and Steve Holland; Additional reporting by Joseph Ax, Valerie Volcovici, Humeyra Pamuk, Tim Ahmann and Arshad Mohammed; Editing by Bill Berkrot and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.